oneHalo/AirBnb--Clone/README.md

 # AirBnb-Clone
-Goal: Create a functioning AirBnb Clone.
+Goal: Create a functioning AirBnb Clone

 ## INTRO:
 This project is a simplified Airbnb clone that allows users to browse and book accommodations.